-Let's start by looking at a little reactive RxJS program.
-This program needs to retrieve data from different sources with the click of a button, and it has the following requirements:
+Let's start by looking at a little program.
+This program retrieves data from different sources with the click of a button.
+It has the following requirements:

-- It must unify data from two different locations that use different JSON structures. - The final result should not contain any duplicates. - To avoid requesting data too many times, the user should not be able to click the button more than once per second.
+- It must unify data from two different locations that use different JSON structures. - The final result should not contain any duplicates. - The user should not be able to click the button more than once every second, to avoid requesting data too many times.